Tuning of altermagnetism by strain: Introduction

 \section{Introduction}

-Altermagnetism is a novel type of magnetic order that shares some properties with ferromagnets and some with antiferomagnets \cite{Hayami2019,Voleti2020,Yuan2020,Junwei2021,Mazin2021,Smejkal2022,Smejkal2022a,Mazin2022,Fernandes2024,Bai2024}.
-Similar to antiferromagnets, an altermagnet has zero nonrelativistic net magnetization ($\mathbf{M}$).
+Altermagnetism is a novel type of magnetic order that shares some properties with ferromagnets and some with antiferromagnets (see reviews \cite{Smejkal2022a,Mazin2022,Bai2024,Tamang2024} and references therein).
+Similar to antiferromagnets, an altermagnet has zero net magnetization ($\mathbf{M}$) in the nonrelativistic limit.
 At the same time, altermagnets exhibit a finite anomalous Hall effect normally observed in ferromagnets.
 This implies that the magnetic symmetry group does not include elements combining time reversal $\mathcal{T}$ with inversion $\mathcal{P}$ or with spatial translation $T_\mathbf{t}$ by some vector $\mathbf{t}$.

 The breaking of $\mathcal{T}$ and $\mathcal{T} \mathcal{P}$ symmetries gives rise to a finite spin splitting even in the absence of spin-orbit coupling (SOC), similar to ferromagnets.
 The spin texture alternates in both real and reciprocal space and is controlled by the symmetries combining $\mathcal{T}$ with real-space rotations and reflections.